Part 1: Pickups

-The output signal from the pickups is AC (alternating current) because the direction of the current alternates, producing a positive voltage when the string moves in one direction and a negative voltage when the string moves in the opposite direction.
 The previous drawing illustrates the electrical and magnetic function of a single-coil pickup.
 Some pickups might use six permanent magnets in place of the six pole pieces to create the magnetic field, but the idea is the same: create a steady magnetic field around a coil in proximity to the guitar string.
 The name "single-coil" pickup becomes more significant when compared to the humbucker or "dual-coil" pickup.

 - DC Resistance: This can be measured directly with an ohm meter and gives you an idea of how many turns of wire the coil has.
 If the same gauge of wire was used for two pickups, then the pickup with fewer turns to the coil will have a lower resistance which, in general, makes for a lower output level and a brighter sound.